fourkitchens/emulsify/README.md

 ## TODO

-1. Issues with adding new components
+1. Gulp automation issue with adding new components (have to rerun `gulp pl:full`)
 1. Issue with VM not working without index.html
-1. Add documentation to fourk-gulp directory (look for local file)
 1. Move remaining Drupal tpl markup to patterns
-2. Automate icon twig
-3. Better organization of high-level scss/js files
-4. Get Drupal styles into styleguide
 5. Get Drupal CKEditor markup to output text classes